-• Platform ladder - is similar to A-frame step ladder however it provides safe working environment.
+• Platform ladder - is like the A-frame step ladder, however it provides safe working environment.
 It provides a better platform to step and work on.
-It also has some sort of rail or barrier which provides bit of fall protection.
+It also has some sort of rail or barrier, which provides bit of fall protection.